 8. Cotswolds Yellow Stone Blues (3:54) Of sunlit squares and crumbling circles, tangled woods and ancient tombs.
 Be it economic slump, or the relics of faded glories, an ethereal melancholy settles like faerie fog upon the green hill country stretching from the Thames Valley to the Welsh Marches, perforated as it is with the ubiquitous yellow stone used to make the aging storybook towns and prehistoric barrows of pagan chiefs, as well as the mysterious stone circle left by those who came and went betwixt the two.

 9. The White Lady of Tutbury

 a) John O’Gaunt’s Gateway (1:51) A marshaling and marching away, until a trumpet sounds the closing of the gates.

 b) Lady of the Tower (2:04) One left behind to while away the time.
 Forever after?

 c) The Ghost’s Walk (4:25) Windswept and woebegone ruins in the dead of night, so to speak.

-Likely the site of ancient military strongholds, Tutbury Castle arose in 1068, less than two years after the Norman Conquest.
-Some 350 years later, it became the glittering jewel and center of power for John O’Gaunt, 1st Duke of Lancaster, and the historical inspiration for Tywin Lanister of Game of the Thrones fame.
+Likely the site of prehistoric military strongholds, Tutbury Castle arose in 1068, less than two years after the Norman Conquest.
+Some 350 years later, it became the glittering jewel and center of power for John O’Gaunt, 1st Duke of Lancaster and the historical inspiration for Tywin Lanister of Game of the Thrones fame.
 But it wasn’t until Tudor times that it reached its true magnificence… (Read More Here.)